nasa/nos3/docs/wiki/Scenario_Rapid_Tumbling.md

 At present, however, NOS3 runs slowly enough that working through a rapid tumbling scenario takes too long.
 As such, this document will merely describe the steps one would follow, without providing anything with which to follow along.

+This scenario was last updated on 06/10/2025 and leveraged the `dev` branch at the time [b87b2f92].

 ## Learning Goals

 By the end of this scenario, you should be able to:
-* Identify a spacecraft as rapidly tumbling, using only COSMOS
+* Identify a spacecraft as rapidly tumbling, using only COSMOS.
-* Take steps to correct this behavior
+* Take steps to correct this behavior.

 ## Prerequisites

-Before running the scenario, ensure the following steps are completed:
+Before running the scenario, complete the following steps:
 * [Getting Started](./Getting_Started.md)
   * [Installation](./Getting_Started.md#installation)
   * [Running](./Getting_Started.md#running)
-* No additional file changes or special setup is needed for this scenario
+* No additional file changes or special setup is needed for this scenario.

 ## Outline